dbolotov/human_activity_recognition_with_vw/README.md

 ###Description
-* Recognizing human activities from body and accelerometer data, using the Vowpal Wabbit machine learning system.
+* This is a descriptive study on recognizing human activities from body and accelerometer data, using the Vowpal Wabbit machine learning system.
-* This is a descriptive study, with code and some detail for data processing, model building, and performance evaluation.
+* Code and some detail for data processing, model building, and performance evaluation is included.

 ###Data

 The dataset consists of 165633 observations.
-Each observation contains one of 5 types of activities (sitting down, standing up, standing, walking, and sitting), performed by 4 human subjects.
-The features for each observation are information about the user and readings from 4 accelerometers.
+Each observation contains one of 5 types of activities, performed by 4 human subjects: sitting down, standing up, standing, walking, and sitting.
+Information about the user and readings from 4 accelerometers are used as features in the learning algorithm.

-A detailed description is available in links section.
+A detailed description and is available in links section.

 ###Approach